Challenges faced by the real estate industry

-Low transparency leaves the industry vulnerable to criminal transactions and money-laundering.
+Low transparency leaves the real estate industry vulnerable to criminal transactions and money-laundering.
 The UN Office on Drugs and Crimes estimates that US$1.6trn is laundered annually.

 Ballooning administrative costs

-Forbes states that non-core work takes 89% of the average agent’s workday.
-Admin costs grow rapidly, while record-keeping requirements hardly meet traditional techniques.
+Forbes states that non-core work takes 89% of the average real estate agent’s workday.
+Admin costs grow rapidly, while record-keeping requirements in hardly meet traditional techniques.

 Processing for basic payments like surveyors’ fees is done slowly, with many systems relying on paper records and costly human work; stamp duties and taxes can be even more time-consuming.

 Real estate involves big-ticket purchases, accessible to institutions and high net-worth individuals.
 The less-wealthy struggle to enter the market, while buildings stand empty for lack of a buyer.

 Trust and reliability

 Many developing countries suffer from low societal trust, or unreliable basic administrative services.
 Real estate transactions usually require a trusted third party, which incurs costs, risks, and delays.